 Dr. Stewart: It's just one part of the autophagy process.
 So all the autophagy genes, there's probably about 25 of them that we know right now.
 We're trying to figure out which ones are the clinically important ones.
 Seems to be ATG5 ATG16L, and various other parts of it.
 But they give funny names to some of them like Smurf.

-Dr. Stewart: Yeah, the scientists are kind of boards and then their lab.
+Dr. Stewart: Yeah, the scientists are kind of bored sitting in their lab.

 Kara: It stands for something, it always does.

-Dr. Stewart: Sure it does, but t's easy to remember we don't mind it.
-But in general, what you're really looking for is how can we tell who needs to be treated and who doesn't, especially when you're talking about prescriptive.
-Because the thing about rapamycin is rapamycin in low doses appears to be pretty safe.
+Dr. Stewart: Sure it does, but it's easy to remember, so we don't mind it.
+But in general, what you're really looking for is how can we tell who needs to be treated and who doesn't, especially when you're talking about prescriptives because the thing about rapamycin is rapamycin in low doses appears to be pretty safe.
 But there are lots of people we won't use it in yet, because we still don't know it's safe, like reproductive age women.
 I lived through the thalidomide age.
-We have friends that were born in the 1960s with small arms, and that was due to thalidomide which was a drug that was used.
+We have friends that were born in the 1960s with small arms, and that was due to thalidomide which was a drug that was used back then.